 Educator Exchange workshops are for instructors and others interested in teaching-related topics.
 One to two workshops are offered each month from September to April.
 Topics have included engaging students, working with TAs, developing better multiple-choice exams, innovative teaching practices, the scholarship of teaching and learning, and experiential learning.

 CTL's Celebration of Teaching and Faculty Showcase highlights teaching excellence at UTSC.
 Each spring, educators from across campus join CTL faculty and staff to celebrate teaching and learning, share instructional knowledge and expertise, and connect with faculty in other disciplines.
-The event includes plenary speakers, panel and roundtable discussions, faculty talks and a poster or interactive display session.
-View recorded showcase sessions here.
+The event includes a plenary speaker, panel and roundtable discussions, faculty talks and a poster or interactive display session.
+This year’s showcase will be held on April 12, 2023.
+The theme will be Breaking Barriers: Inspiring the Culture of Educational Excellence.
+For more information on the showcase, please click here.

 CTL’s eight-month professional development course, Exploring Best Practices in Teaching and Learning, helps UTSC faculty and instructors engage deeply with pedagogical best practices across many topics.
 The course provides a sense of the broader pedagogical literature and offers a space for critical discussion about how best practices affect students, teaching contexts and environments.
 For more information, read the FAQ page and syllabus here.